-Although this is Marketing 101, many companies ignore essential aspects of building a complete sales funnel.
+Although this is Marketing 101, many companies ignore the essential aspects of building a complete sales funnel.
 It’s the fundamental blueprint of your inbound automated lead/traffic generating machine.
 Whether you call it a funnel, pipeline, or flywheel, the idea is the same.
 It is to drive new business and nurture existing customers for continued sales.

 Assuming you’ve set up your funnel, our marketing tip is to review every step.
-Your sales-funnel must resonate with your customers to guide them seamlessly through your purchase process.
+Your sales funnel must resonate with your customers to guide them seamlessly through your purchase process.
 The more customer data you collect, the easier this becomes.
 The next tip relies on the quantity and accuracy of your customer’s data.

 2. Automate Your Marketing Techniques